 When: January 2 to March 31, 10 a.m. to 4 p.m.

 Cost: By donation

-Playzone at City Centre Park has so many fun activities for kids!
-Their gold mine themed structure is always hit!
+PlayZone at City Centre Park has so many fun activities for kids!
+Their gold-mine-themed structure is always a hit!
 Let them run, crawl, and slide all day while you sit back in the parents section and enjoy a cup of fresh coffee.
 Do you have a child under age three?
-Bring them into their TODDLER ZONE.
+Bring them to PlayZone's toddler zone.
 The toddler zone is a safe place for younger kids to play.
-They also have Mini-golf year round!
+They also have mini-golf year round!

 Where: 1089 Langford Pkwy

 When: Open daily from 9 a.m. to 7:30 p.m.

 Try taking your family out one night to a new restaurant who is participating in Dine Around, the most anticipated foodie event of the year.
 Over 50 restaurants have put together a 3-course menu showcasing their finest food and are either set at $20, $30, $40, or $50.
 You can browse their website to see menu's at each price point.

 Victoria's newest addition of kid-friendly fun is an all ages arcade in historic Trounce Alley!
 It's a token-based system, and tokens are fifty cents a piece (most machines cost one token to play with a few exceptions).
 Try vintage pinball games and a large array of other arcade games.

 Cost: Varies on Play